 Lyman Beecher stated that the Papacy "has swayed a sceptre of iron, for ten centuries over nearly one-third of the population of, the globe."
-Currently about a third of the Christianity.
+Currently about a third of th Christianity.
 The world population is estimated to have grown from 200 million in 600 AD to 545 million in 1600 AD.
-One third of this population would have grown from million in this time, with a reasonable average of about 100 million.
+One third of this population would have grown from 200 million.
 Voigt felt that 2 witches executed per year for a population of about 4000 was a reasonable number, Christian for hundreds of years.
 This amounts to 1/20 of one percent executed per year.
-Assuming this proportion of executions of all heretics, not just witches, for a thoropopulation of 100 million ruled by Rome, gives about 50,000 executions a year or a total of 50 million deaths.
-Whenever Rome encountered other religions as the Papac was higher, so it is reasonable to assume that the average number killed was larger than this.
+Assuming this proportion of executions of all heretics, not just witches, for a tho population of 100 million ruled by Rome, gives about 50,000 executions a year or a total of 50 million deaths.
+Whenever Rome encountered other religions as the Papace was higher, so it is reasonable to assume that the average number killed was larger than this.
 This does not even include those killed during crusades and wars instigated state figure and would not include those killed during intense periods of the Inquisition.
 Perhaps this reasoning explains the origin of some of the estimates.